Project-Path-of-Exile-Wiki/poe-wiki-search/README.md

 - `cd` into the cloned repo.
 - `pnpm install`
 - Setup your vscode to format via ESLint on save.
 In `.vscode/settings.json` - `"editor.codeActionsOnSave": { "source.fixAll.eslint": true }`
-- Finally cd into the `src/` dir and run - `web-ext run`
+- In two terminals run: `pnpm webpack:watch` and `pnpm run start`

 Now every time you make changes to the code, you'll see them live on Firefox.
 Unless you do something browser-specific in the code, your extension should just work almost everywhere!

 ## Build

-To build your extension for publishing, simply run `./build.sh`.
-Make sure you gave it execute perms if it does not work the first time!
+To build your extension for publishing, simply run `pnpm run build`,then zip the contents of the `build/` folder.

-The output will be dropped into your build folder!
-Although the build process is really just zipping up the files..
-It's nothing special.
+## Testing

+We use Jest for testing.
+Run `pnpm run test` or `pnpm run test:watch`.

 # FAQ